prominencemaritime/navarino-orca-bridge/README.md

 # Infinity-ORCA Bridge

-A Python-based data bridge that synchronizes vessel tracking data from Infinity Web Services to the ORCA Vessel Tracking Service API.
+A Python-based data bridge that synchronises vessel tracking data from Infinity Web Services to the ORCA Vessel Tracking Service API, running as a scheduled Docker service.

 ## Overview